Digital Credentialing

 If you’ve ever organised or attended an event, you can relate to the feeling.

 The event finishes, and everyone logs off.
 A few thank-you emails circulate, and then the event quietly fades from memory.
+In today’s competitive event marketing landscape, creating lasting engagement after an event has become just as important as attracting attendees in the first place.

 I’ve attended webinars where the content was truly valuable, but a week later, there was nothing to show for it.
 No record of participation.
 No meaningful follow-up except a generic “thanks for attending”.
 Over time, the event merged into countless others cluttering my inbox.